KyleErwin/cilib-tutorial/src/pages/position/index.md

 Unlike other chapters we are first going to explore the companion object before we go any further.

 <div class="callout callout-warning">
-This is the first chapter were you are going to be using [Refined][Refined-link].
+This is the first chapter were you are going to be using [Refined][Refined].
 The following imports should be sufficient

 ```tut:book:silent